gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 -->

+<a name="build-authoring"></a>
+### Build authoring improvements

+Gradle provides rich APIs for plugin authors and build engineers to develop custom build logic.

+#### Configurations are initialized lazily

+Similar to Tasks, Configurations are now initialized lazily, only when necessary.

+Now, when applying the `Base` plugin or any plugins derived from it such as the JVM plugins, configurations that are lazily declared using `register` or through the incubating role-based factory methods will no longer be eagerly realized unless required.

+Configurations should be declared using the `register` method instead of the `create` method to take advantage of the lazy initialization.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backward compatibility.